n1r7/compliance/hub.md

-COMPLIANCE AS AN INFORMATION HUB
+# COMPLIANCE AS AN INFORMATION HUB

 Compliance is binary – an institution is either compliant or it is not.
 The effectiveness of all compliance systems is dependent on having access to all pertinent information.
 Thus, compliance is a solvable information problem.

 Centralized data makes compliance surveillance more effective.
-Anti-money laundering compliance boils down to three concepts:
+Anti-money laundering compliance comprises three concepts:
 1. Who do I do business with?
 2. What are they doing?
 3. Does this warrant informing the government?

-Anti-money laundering compliance systems must be able to connect these three concepts, and do so in a way that allows businesses to not only measure the effectiveness of their anti-money laundering compliance programs, but also use the system as a tool to test business strategies.
+AML compliance systems must be able to connect these three concepts, and do so in a way that allows businesses to not only measure the effectiveness of their anti-money laundering compliance programs, but also use the system as a tool to test business strategies.
 An effective anti-money laundering compliance system must create connections between data from different sources and continuously monitor its health and effectiveness:

-•	Internal
+- Internal
-o	Customers
+  - Customers
-	Does this customer exist?
+Does this customer exist?
 	Is this customer sanctioned?
 	Enhance customer profile with external data o	Transactions